pengfeng/ask.py/README.md

 # Use Different LLM Endpoints

+## Use local Ollama inference and embedding models
 We can run Ask.py with different env files to use different LLM endpoints and other related settings.
 For example, if you have a local Ollama serving instance, you can set to use it as follows: